-- Oneshot character Meng from Avatar: The Last Airbender does this as she admits she's "kind of been stalking" Aang.
+- Avatar: The Last Airbender: Oneshot character Meng does this as she admits she's "kind of been stalking" Aang.

-- Beast Boy of Teen Titans sometimes does this, usually when he's being reprimanded for something.
+- Teen Titans (2003): Beast Boy sometimes does this, usually when he's being reprimanded for something.

-- Bumblebee does this in Transformers Animated when Prowl asks him exactly where he was keeping that iPod.
+- Transformers: Animated: Bumblebee does this when Prowl asks him exactly where he was keeping that iPod.
 Hint: he wasn't in car mode and robots don't have pockets.